 Upon entering Nevada just south of Holbrook Junction (Nevada 208), U.S. 395 is mostly two lanes until it enters the Carson Valley.
-Traffic increases significantly as you approach the Gardnerville-Minden area (including the Nevada 88 Junction).
-U.S. 395 widens to an at-grade expressway from Minden north to Carson City.
+Traffic increases significantly as it approaches the Gardnerville-Minden area, where MSR 88 ties in from Alpine County, California from the south.
+U.S. 395 widens to an at-grade expressway from Minden north Indian Hills and the Carson City line.

 Like many U.S. routes in Nevada, U.S. 395 was not an original 1926 U.S. highway -- it was designated in 1935.

-The Martin Luther King, Jr. Memorial Freeway (originally built as the North-South Freeway) carries Interstate 580 and U.S. 395 through Reno.
-This freeway, along with the Carson City Bypass and Pleasant Valley Bypass was constructed in phases according to the Interstate 580 Freeway Extension web page (click on "History & Overview").
-The following provides opening dates for the freeway:
+The Martin Luther King, Jr. Memorial Highway (originally built as the North-South Freeway) carries Interstate 580 and U.S. 395 through Reno.
+This freeway, along with the Carson City Freeway and the Pleasant Valley bypass were constructed in phases from 1964 to 2017.
+See the Interstate 580 page for more detail on the U.S. 395 freeway.

 U.S. 395 Auxiliary Routes

-- Alternate U.S. 395 (created on May 18, 2012) follows Old U.S. 395 along what briefly signed as Nevada 429 and Nevada 430 between Washoe Lake and Reno via Washoe City and Mt.
+- U.S. 395 Alternate in Washoe County was designated in 2012 along old U.S. 395 and what was briefly signed as Nevada 429 and Nevada 430.
+The route travels 18.4 miles between Washoe Lake and Reno via Washoe City and Mt.
 Rose Junction.
-We have pages on both Alternate U.S. 395 north and Alternate U.S. 395 south

-- Business U.S. 395 (Nevada 529) in Carson City was commissioned upon completion of the northern half of the Interstate 580 Carson City Bypass.
-As of 2012, Business U.S. 395 is signed along Carson Street from Fairview Drive north to Interstate 580.
+- U.S. 395 Business in Carson City was designated with the completion of the northern half of the Carson City Freeway (U.S. 395 / I-580).
+As of 2012, U.S. 395 Business is signed along Carson Street from Fairview Drive north to Interstate 580 at Exit 43.